-The proposed action considers efficiency in utilization of the resource, balancing that efficiency against community interests, in establishing the rights of first refusal or expanded community protection under the five actions.
+The proposed action considers efficiency in utilization of the resource, balancing that efficiency against community interests, in strengthening ROFR to enhance community protection measures in the Program.
 The actions are intended to ensure that community social and cultural interests are adequately protected.